HyperAIRI: a plug-and-play algorithm for precise hyperspectral image reconstruction in radio interferometry: HyperAIRI

-The entire HyperAIRI reconstruction is executed in a distributed, channel-wise fashion, together with an efficient large-scale RI measurement operator implementation \citep{dabbech2025distributed}.
-During initialisation, each process is assigned its channel’s back-projected dirty image, local measurement operator, selected denoiser and initial spectral-index map.
-At each FB iteration (see Fig.~\ref{fig:ha_struct}(d)), gradient-descent and denoising steps then run concurrently across channels.
-Each channel process exchanges only its immediate neighbours’ images to assemble the three-slice input cubes between these two steps, minimising communication overhead.
+HyperAIRI reconstruction is executed in a distributed, channel-wise fashion, together with an efficient large-scale RI measurement operator implementation \citep{dabbech2025distributed}.
+During initialization, each process is assigned its channel's back-projected dirty image, local measurement operator, selected denoiser and initial spectral-index map.
+At each FB iteration, gradient-descent and denoising steps then run concurrently across channels, as in Figure~\ref{fig:ha_struct}(d).
+Each channel process exchanges only its immediate neighbors' images to assemble the three-slice input cubes between these two steps, minimizing communication overhead.
 As with the AIRI denoiser, the HyperAIRI denoiser has spatial faceting functionality.
 The denoisers can be applied on the overlapped facets extracted from $\hat{\mathbf{X}}^i_l$ in parallel.
-This hybrid spatial-spectral parallelisation scales nearly linearly with both the number of channels and available compute resources.
+This hybrid spatial-spectral parallelization scales nearly linearly with both the number of channels and available compute resources.
 As a result, our implementation delivers a highly efficient solver capable of handling large-scale hyperspectral datasets in practical runtimes.